SymfonyCasts/symfony5/sfcasts/ep4-relations/owning-vs-inverse.md

 `$answer->setQuestion()` and Doctrine *does* correctly save that to the database.

 Now let's try the *other* direction.
-I'm going to paste in some plain PHP code here to keep things simple.
-This uses the `QuestionFactory` to create one `Question`...
-I'm using it because I'm kinda lazy.
-Then I'm creating two `Answer` objects by hand and persisting them.
-I don't need to also persist the `Question` because the `QuestionFactory` saves it entirely.
+I'm going to paste in some plain PHP code to play with.
+This uses the `QuestionFactory` to create one `Question` - I'm using it because I'm kinda lazy - and then creates two `Answer` objects by hand and persists them.
+We don't need to persist the `Question` because the `QuestionFactory` saves it entirely.

 At this point, the `Question` and these two answers are *not* related to each other.
-So, not surprisingly, if we run the:
+So, not surprisingly, if we run:

 ```terminal
 symfony console doctrine:fixtures:load
 ```

 we get our favorite error: the `question_id` column cannot be null on the `answer` table.
 Cool!
-So let's relate these.
-But this time, instead of saying, `$answer1->setQuestion()`, set it with `$question->addAnswer($answer1)`... and `$question->addAnswer($answer2)`.
+Let's relate them!
+But this time, instead of saying, `$answer1->setQuestion()`, do it with `$question->addAnswer($answer1)`... and `$question->addAnswer($answer2)`.

-If you think about it... this is *really* saying the same thing as setting it from the other direction: this question *has* these two answers.
+If you think about it... this is *really* saying the same thing as when we set the relationship from the other direction: this `Question` *has* these two answers.

 Let's see if it saves!
 Run the fixtures: